-Reflective Thinking and Writing
+Reflective thinking and writing

 At university you may be asked to keep a learning or development portfolio, or to write a reflective essay.
 Both require reflective thinking and reflective writing.